Steel Dynamics (STLD) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the steel producer and metals recycler had lost 0.2% over the past month.
-This has was narrower than the Basic Materials sector's loss of 3.21% and lagged the S&P 500's gain of 3.56% in that time.
+Heading into today, shares of the steel producer and metals recycler had gained 2.08% over the past month, outpacing the Basic Materials sector's loss of 1.54% and lagging the S&P 500's gain of 4.61% in that time.

-Steel Dynamics will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Steel Dynamics to post earnings of $5.12 per share.
-This would mark a year-over-year decline of 23.92%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.57 billion, down 10.36% from the prior-year quarter.
+Wall Street will be looking for positivity from Steel Dynamics as it approaches its next earnings report date.
+The company is expected to report EPS of $5.12, down 23.92% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.57 billion, down 10.36% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.15 per share and revenue of $19.79 billion.
 These totals would mark changes of -28.79% and -11.12%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Steel Dynamics.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.18% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.65% lower within the past month.
 Steel Dynamics currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Steel Dynamics is holding a Forward P/E ratio of 6.05.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.03.
+Valuation is also important, so investors should note that Steel Dynamics has a Forward P/E ratio of 6.15 right now.
+This represents a discount compared to its industry's average Forward P/E of 7.5.

 The Steel - Producers industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 89, putting it in the top 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report